 - Associate members – fifty (50) percent of the active membership dues

 - Inactive – Exempt for not more than a three (3) year period

-2. A late fee will be assessed to any member whose dues are not paid by the close of the Annual Business Meeting.
+3. A late fee will be assessed to any member who dues is not paid by the close of the second

 ARTICLE VI - MEETINGS